Insights Insights

 • The modest share highlights the challenge Capri faces in capturing a larger market segment, especially when compared to more dominant players like LVMH and Kering.

-Emerging Brands and “Others”
+Emerging brands and “Others”

 • The “Others” category accounts for a significant portion of search volume, around 22-23%, indicating that smaller or emerging luxury brands such as Hugo Boss AG, Burberry Group PLC, which collectively have considerable presence.